 Epileptic Seizures or Idiopathic Seizures are one those conditions that can be caused by insufficient available Zinc to complete body processes.
 The “end of the line” body process calls for Zinc to be present to help with Taurine ( an amino acid) uptake, which among other things, works to smooth over neurotransmitters in the brain.
 When Taurine cannot do its job due to a lack of available Zinc, the outcome over time is the brain starts firing irritated electrical impulses randomly and erratically.
 This is a very simplified description of a seizure.

-In the other articles I also described how there are two major issues for Zinc Deficiency in Huskies: either there is an insufficient amount of Zinc contained in the Husky diet via poor quality food OR there is sufficient quantities of Zinc in the body but it cannot be properly absorbed in the intestine and utilized by the body.
+In the other articles, I also described how there are two major issues for Zinc Deficiency in Huskies: either there is an insufficient amount of Zinc contained in the Husky diet via poor quality food, OR there are sufficient quantities of Zinc in the body, but it cannot be properly absorbed in the intestine and utilized by the body.
 Both cases result in Zinc not being available to fully supply the daily amounts needed to complete all the body processes.
-Long term Zinc Deficiency is a very strong catalyst for many of the common medical conditions that exist in Huskies and Malamutes, one of those conditions being Seizures.
+Long term Zinc Deficiency is a powerful catalyst for many of the common medical conditions that exist in Huskies and Malamutes, one of those conditions being Seizures.

 My Husky Had A Seizure.
 Now, What Do I Do?